AUDIT YOUR CLOSET!

 The problem with these microscopic particles of fabric are that many of them are actually made of plastic.
 Many fabrics and cheap articles of clothing are woven of recycled plastic materials.

-Each of the fabrics before are made of recycled plastics.
 We challenge you to take a look in your closet!
 How much are the wardrobe choices you’re making contributing to the plastic pollution problem that’s overwhelming our ecosystem?

 Polyester – Polyester has come a long way since the leisure suit stylings of the 1970’s.
 Look at your shirts and pants; at sport coats, jackets, and hats.
 Look at the tags on blankets, comforters and bed sheets.
 Each time you wash any of these items, you’re potentially washing plastic into the environment.